mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 ### Summary

 Katagiri Roshi explains that there are two aspects of Buddhist practice: *the way-seeking mind seeking for truth*, and *the way-seeking mind descending to the human world*.
-We must practice both, constantly – like a rolling ball, or like a flag flapping in the eight worldly winds.
+We must practice both, constantly, like a rolling ball, or like a flag flapping in the eight worldly winds.
 Also, the meaning of *not killing*.

 ### Transcript

 <p align="center" style="font-style: italic">
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-49-lecture-2" target="_blank">Listen to this talk</a>
 </p>

-<p align="center"><b>This transcript is in draft stage.</b></p>

 #### 0:00